AABearBots/First-Closed-Doors-Competition/README.md

 #### Partial Profits Trading

 Bots are allowed to trade with partial profits.
 This is the only way in which bots can legally trade with more than the Initial Capital specified above.
 Thus, the limit is 0.001 BTC + Partial Profits.
-The platform serves running balances that your bot can check in order to make sure the limit is not exceded.
+The platform serves available balances that your bot can check in order to make sure the limit is not exceded.

-**Bots trading more than the allowed limit are automatically disqualified.**
+**Bots attempting to trade more than the allowed limit generate an exeption that needs to be handled.**

 #### Fees